If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 Badacsony

 One of Hungary’s iconic wine regions, Badascony is popular across Europe for its white wine.
 At 438 meters, Badascony Hill is the region’s highest point.
-The vineyards belt the hill and the landscape and the scenery reminded me of Italy’s Tuscany region.
+The vineyards wrap the hill, and the landscape and the scenery reminded me of Italy’s Tuscany region.

 Balaton Uplands National Park